Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 - writer.com
 - Bring your own AI

-## Will the data be used as part of the learning data for ChatGPT?
+## Will the data be used as part of the learning data for AI?
 No, OpenAI will not use data submitted by customers via our API to train or improve our models.
-Source: https://openai.com/enterprise-privacy/
+Source: https://openai.com/policies/api-data-usage-policies

+Google does not use your prompts or outputs to improve Google products.
+Source: https://ai.google.dev/gemini-api/terms

 ## Do you offer EU data residency?